 Every day will be different.
 Some days you may have only 30 minutes other days you may have a few hours.
 Every day though it is possible to work on your goals.
 Even if it’s just one small action.

 I have a big goal broken down into many little goals.
-My big goal is to be a full time blogger and Pinterest manager.
-Besides my big goals, I also have health and family goals.
+My big goal is to be a full time blogger.
+Besides my big goals, I also have health and family goals and work on career goals while working towards my life goals.
 All these goals need tracking and unfortunately won’t just magically appear.
 I need to work for them.

 Every day I like to track using a 90-day tracker.
 Using a daily tracker helps me see which days I’ve taken action and if I’ve met my weekly target.
 For example, I like to go to aqua aerobics 3 x per week.
 I’d tick the box on the days I’ve gone and can easily see if I’m meeting my fitness goal.